Krillh/Airzlinshire/Locations/The Great Monus River.md

 ## The East River
 ## The Lower River
 The lower river is the largest as it is the combination of the two upper rivers.
 It has a flow rate of 128,000 meters per second and
+### Lower Monus River Expansion
+At some point, the lower river was dug to decrease it's width.
+This was largely to reclaim land as it was extremely wide before.
+The project took almost 2 years, but it exceeded expectations.
+The river was deepened and banks were sloped up.
+This made it so the river took up less space, and